| flitter-core | ||

 single truth value.
 In the absence of the explicit use of one of these, the

-default boolean value of a vector (for if
+default boolean value of a vector (for if, and, or, etc.) is all.
+This

 There are unlikely to be many places where comparison operators were used on